mithunm93/chamberlain/README.md

 # chamberlain
 Open and close your cloud connected myQ garage door through using requests.

+# WARNING
+You've got to be careful because this could potentially give people access to your house, make sure you know what you're getting into before using this.

 You need to create a `private.json` file with some keys:
 ```
 {